 1. Recommendation - It was recommended that the detailed capital asset listings be maintained on a current basis and be periodically reconciled to annual activity.
 We also recommended the District conduct a full physical inventory of its capital assets during the upcoming year.

-Status - We noted that this recommendation is in the process of being implemented.
+Status - We noted that this recommendation was implemented.